passion for creativity comes from a lifelong interest in the arts

 for photography as well as other various graphic arts.
 Together

 they enjoyed and frequented many arts & craft shows throughout

 Mary's first interest for

-her own creativity came from floral arrangements and needlework.
+her own creativity came from sewing, floral arrangements and needlework.

-She used her pieces to decorate their home and received many
+She used her pieces to decorate their home and gave as gifts to

 years, so it wasn't until her retirement in 2017 that she was able